Aksel Bech - Chairperson

-Aksel is the Councillor for the Tamahere Ward of Waikato District, the immediate northern neighbouring district to St Peter's, and is a parent of current students at the school.
+Aksel is a parent of current students at the school, a former St Peter's Trust Board member and past Chair of Owl Farm.
+Aksel also represented Tamahere, the immediate northern neighbouring district to St Peter's, for six years as their Councillor and served three of those years as the Deputy Mayor of Waikato District Council.
 He has a commercial background in both Human Resource Management and equipment sales & service, particularly to the Dairy, Wine and Brewing industries.
 Aksel has a B.Sc. in Microbiology and Psychology, and a Masters in Industrial Pyschology.
 Aksel started his professional career working for Natural Gas Corporation, and was part of the successful management buy-out of NDA Engineering in 1998.
 He continued as an owner/manager until the business was sold a decade later, after which Aksel held Board of Trustee roles in primary schools as well as directorships in private sector companies whilst focusing most of his time around family.

 After nearly two decades in the United Kingdom, Fiona returned to New Zealand with her family in 2016, and the family now calls Cambridge home.
 Her three children attend St Peter’s.
 Fiona is a commercial lawyer and has a Bachelor of Laws and Bachelor of Arts (History) from the University of Canterbury.
 Her professional experience includes in-house legal roles in London and private practice in New Zealand.
 She is currently employed as a lawyer in the corporate and commercial team at Norris Ward McKinnon, a Hamilton based law firm.
 Fiona also has experience in the not for profit sector both in paid and voluntary roles.
 Fiona is very committed to using her skill set to support the Foundation and the wider community.